patybn3/Survey-Client/review.md

 - Add table of contents
 - Split out Sprint and Release Plan into separate document
 - Modify process.md to talk about Ceremonies, Roles, and Artifacts for Scrum
+- Add more details on how to use Postman script

 **TECHNICAL DEBT**
 - Change options to optionsArray in model so don't end up with option.option